The Best Way to Seed a Whole Pomegranate

 Method 4: Quarter the Pomegranate and Just Add Water

 Pros: Finally, our go-to method for seeding a pomegranate!
 Fill a large bowl half full of water.
 Lightly score the fruit into quarters from the crown to stem, cutting just the skin, but not the interior of the fruit.
-Hold the fruit under water, break it apart and use your hands to gently separate the arils and seeds from the outer skin and white pith.
+Put the pomegranate in the bowl of water and immerse the fruit while breaking it apart.
+Use your hands to gently separate the arils and seeds from the outer skin and white pith.
 The seeds will sink to the bottom, and the white pith will float to the top.
 Voilà!
 This method is clean, and it keeps the arils intact and the busy work to a minimum.

 Cons: None.
 Enjoy your pomegranate!